All about the Society

 • Encourage and foster Scottish dancing, singing, literature and other cultural activities.

-• Make contact with Scots visiting or working in Perth and its surrounds.Support other Scottish cultural institutions.
+• Make contact with Scots visiting or working in Perth and its surrounds and support other Scottish cultural institutions.

 • Encourage the wearing of highland dress.

-However, the most important objective is to celebrate St Andrew’s Day ( 30th November ) which, along with the enjoyment of other Scottish occasions, helps the Society’s members fulfil some of these aims.
+Perhaps our most important objective is to celebrate St Andrew’s Day ( 30th November ) which, along with the enjoyment of other Scottish occasions, helps the Society’s members fulfill some of these aims.

 The Society’s celebration takes the form of a St Andrew’s Day Ball – a very popular affair and is the culmination of the committee’s work each year.

-The Society also organises an annual Burns’ Supper, ceilidhs, weekends away, quiz nights and even Scottish Dancing lessons, as well as other events during the year.
+The Society also organises an annual Burns’ Supper, ceilidhs, weekends away and other activities as well as Scottish Dancing lessons.

 Anyone who would like to know more about the St Andrew Society can contact the Chieftain, via our Contacts Page.